 “I know you were eating something.
 Daddy knows these things”.

-“How do you know Daddy Pig?” (because thats just what he calls me now!)
+“How do you know Daddy Pig?” (because that’s just what he calls me now)

 “I know you were eating something because there’s chocolate all over your face”

 Should we stop flossing or brushing our teeth because we no longer have a tooth ache?
-No. Equally should we floss vigorously and sporadically potentially causing some damage?
+No. Equally should we floss vigorously and sporadically, potentially causing some damage?
 No. Exercise for prevention of injuries needs to be treated in a similar way.
 Not enough will lead to problems but too much too soon may likely lead to similar outcomes.
 We should stay on top of the things that likely caused the problem in the first place, even if that problem is long gone.
-An ankle or knee sprain will benefit from continued balance work long after the sprain is resolved and the athlete back playing their sport or activity.
-Much like obesity, type 2 diabetes and tooth decay let’s take (as best we can) preventative measures when it comes to injury and exercise.
+An ankle or knee sprain will benefit from continued balance work long after the sprain is resolved and the athlete is back playing their sport or activity.
+Much like obesity, type 2 diabetes and tooth decay let’s take preventative measures (as best we can) when it comes to injury and exercise.

 For more information on any of the issues addressed throughout this article please contact Rob via email at email@example.com, Twitter @mccabephysio, Facebook at McCabe Physiotherapy or visit http://www.mccabephysiotherapy.com